This is an updated version of a story that previously ran on April 28th.

 To help in your search, here are some resume dos and don’ts to keep in mind.

 If you’ve been on the fence about selling your home, now might be the time to make the leap.

-The housing market has been on a tear, with year-over-year prices up 19.8% in February, according to the latest S&P CoreLogic Case-Shiller home price report.
+The housing market has been on a tear, with year-over-year home prices up nearly 15% in April and rents nearly 17% higher.

-But mortgage rates are also on the rise, which may dampen demand.
+Meanwhile, mortgage rates are up more than 2 percentage points from a year ago, which makes buying a home much more expensive and that may dampen demand.
 “I would suggest that anyone planning to put their house on the market do so right away,” said Adam.

 Cover your near-term cash needs

 Having liquid assets to cover you in emergencies or severe market downturns is always a good idea.
 But it’s especially crucial when facing big events beyond your control – including layoffs, which typically increase during recessions.